modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

   width="100%"
 />

 However, we know which values we are going to be accessing a few iterations of the loop in the future.
+We know this because the indexes are given by the `indexes` array.
+So 10 iterations in the future, we will be accessing `values[indexes[current_index + 10]]`.
 We can hint to x86_64 CPU’s to prefetch those values into cache using the [mm_prefetch](https://doc.rust-lang.org/beta/core/arch/x86_64/fn._mm_prefetch.html) intrinsic.
 We experimented with different values of the `OFFSET` until we got the best performance.
 If the `OFFSET` is too small, the CPU will still have to wait for the data, if the `OFFSET` is too large, data that the CPU needs might be evicted and by the time the CPU gets to the iteration that needs the data, it will no longer be there.
 The best offset will vary depending on your computer's hardware so it can be more of an art than a science.

 ```rust
 for index in indexes {